NYPD finds engagement ring, starts 'manhunt' for couple that dropped it during proposal

-An engagement ring unceremoniously fumbled down a Manhattan utility grate during a proposal gone sideways was easier to find than the romantic couple who dropped it, New York police say.
+An engagement ring unceremoniously fumbled down a Manhattan utility grate during a proposal gone sideways was easier to find than the romantic couple who dropped it.

+The ring mystery set off a social media manhunt, and New York's finest proudly announced Sunday they had their man – and woman.

 The couple asked police for help Friday night after a man dropped the ring while attempting the proposal in Times Square.
 Initial efforts to find the ring failed, and the couple left the scene, police said.

-On Saturday, however, a team went back in and found the ring.
+On Saturday, however, a police Special Operations team went back in and found the ring.
 But no one had obtained a name or contact information from the couple.

 "We have your ring!" the police department tweeted.
-The department asks for help in finding the couple whose proposal "went horribly wrong."
+The department asked for help in finding the couple whose proposal "went horribly wrong."

 When there was no immediate response from the duo, the would-be husband became the subject of an intense, if tongue-in-cheek, manhunt.